 - Occasional Veo use → Google AI Pro at $19.99/mo.

-- Studio volume, Veo specifically → Google AI Ultra at $249.99/mo.
+- Studio volume, Veo specifically → Google AI Ultra, $100/mo for the lighter tier or $200/mo for the top tier.

-- Developers → the API at $0.15–$0.40/second, budgeted for multiple takes.
+- Developers → the API at $0.05–$0.40/second depending on quality tier, budgeted for multiple takes.

 The bottom line